FAXMACHIN-E/Cam-Example/README.md

 3. **Output** - This component is to show the output - letters in scripts (or edited video, to be investigated and confirmed) in desired format.

-4. **Database**(optional) - This component stores information per user account, user ID & password, logging, uploaded files, etc.
+4. **Database** - This component stores information per user account, user ID & password, logging, letters, blabs etc.

 5. **Security** (to be investigated and confirmed) - This part contains user registration, authentication, etc. E.g., users need to provide valid email addresses for registration, and validation is needed if users want to upload files in the website.